-- NOTE: If the lower jib point is already equipped with two sheave clusters, the outer sheave clusters do not have to be removed from the lower boom point, unless specified in the capacity chart. - 8.
-If required per the Luffing Jib Capacity chart, remove the lower boom point (5, View A) from the boom top.
+- NOTE: If the lower jib point is already equipped with two sheave clusters, the outer sheave clusters do not have to be removed from the lower boom point, unless specified in the Liftcrane Luffing Jib Capacity Chart. - 8.
+If required per the capacity chart, remove the lower boom point (5, View A) from the boom top.